Multiverse: Level III: Many-worlds interpretation of quantum mechanics

 Hugh Everett III's many-worlds interpretation (MWI) is one of several mainstream interpretations of quantum mechanics.

 In brief, one aspect of quantum mechanics is that certain observations cannot be predicted absolutely.
 Instead, there is a range of possible observations, each with a different probability.
-According to the MWI, each of these possible observations corresponds to a different "world" within the Universal wavefunction, with each world as real as ours.
+According to the MWI, each of these possible observations corresponds to a different "world" within the universal wave function, with each world as real as ours.
 Suppose a six-sided die is thrown and that the result of the throw corresponds to observable quantum mechanics.
 All six possible ways the die can fall correspond to six different worlds.
 In the case of the Schrödinger's cat thought experiment, both outcomes would be "real" in at least one "world".

 Tegmark argues that a Level III multiverse does not contain more possibilities in the Hubble volume than a Level I or Level II multiverse.
 In effect, all the different worlds created by "splits" in a Level III multiverse with the same physical constants can be found in some Hubble volume in a Level I multiverse.
 Tegmark writes that, "The only difference between Level I and Level III is where your doppelgängers reside.
 In Level I they live elsewhere in good old three-dimensional space.
 In Level III they live on another quantum branch in infinite-dimensional Hilbert space."

 Similarly, all Level II bubble universes with different physical constants can, in effect, be found as "worlds" created by "splits" at the moment of spontaneous symmetry breaking in a Level III multiverse.
 According to Yasunori Nomura, Raphael Bousso, and Leonard Susskind, this is because global spacetime appearing in the (eternally) inflating multiverse is a redundant concept.
 This implies that the multiverses of Levels I, II, and III are, in fact, the same thing.
 This hypothesis is referred to as "Multiverse = Quantum Many Worlds".
 According to Yasunori Nomura, this quantum multiverse is static, and time is a simple illusion.

 Another version of the many-worlds idea is H. Dieter Zeh's many-minds interpretation.